ProjectLibertyLabs/siwf/docs/src/README.md

 ## Overview

-There are a few main steps to authentication using Frequency Access.
+There are a few main steps to authentication using Frequency Access or other SIWF compatible systems.

 1. Your application sends the user the Frequency Access Authentication URL
 2. Frequency Access verifies the user, and the user signs the requested payload(s)